meharlist/onesite-jenkins/README.md

 15. finally save the job.

-16. to run the job, you have to click `build now`
+16. to run the job, you have to click `Build Now`

 17. you should see something like this.

 &nbsp;&nbsp;
 ![alt text](src/test/resources/com/onesite/images/pipeline_build_execution.JPG "cucumber")